 Prepare some answers to typical interview questions.
 Practice makes perfect.
 Practice and practice until you’re feeling confident.
 Then record yourself and listen to it back to see where you can improve.
 You could even ask a friend or family member to ask you questions and you answer them that way you can receive feedback from them.

-Keep your CV to hand
+Keep your CV to Hand

 The good thing about phone and Skype interviews is that you can have your CV right in front of you and your potential employer won’t even know.
 Utilise this to your advance and refer to it when asked about your skills and personality after all they chose to interview you via Skype or phone because of your CV.
 Remember to keep it brief as you don’t want the interviewer to overhear you rustling papers in the background.

-This is so important!
+This is very important!
 Take your time and think about what the interviewer has just said before responding.
 Try to slow down your speech when speaking over the phone or on Skype, when nervous it’s easy to speak way too fast and the interviewer won’t have a clue what you just said.
 So remember slow but not too slow and don’t ever interrupt.

 If it’s a Skype interview it’s best to take place at a desk so the interviewer can see you clearly.
 A telephone conversation means no one will see you so you could dress more laid back from the comfort of your bed, sofa or at a desk wherever you would like.